 It is the responsibility of each professional to practise only within the bounds of their own competence and professional code of conduct.

 I confirm that I have read and understood the content of this PGD and that I am willing and competent to work to it within my professional code of conduct.
-Designation Signature Date for the above named health care professionals who have signed the PGD to work under it.
+Name Designation Signature Date

 Authorising manager